Andrew Neil: GB News

 On 25 September 2020, Neil announced his exit from the BBC to become chairman of GB News, a news channel launched on 13 June 2021.
 As well as being chairman, he presented Andrew Neil, a prime time evening programme on the channel.
 Two weeks after the channel's launch, after having hosted eight episodes of his show, he announced he would be taking a break.
 He spent months in his hiatus involved in legal disputes with GB News over ending his contract.
 However, Neil and the channel publicly maintained that he was taking a holiday, and he was expected to rejoin the channel in early September.
 As that time approached, multiple news sources reported that his return had been postponed, with some speculating that this postponement might become indefinite.
 It was further reported that he was "highly unlikely" to return to the channel.

-On 13 September, Neil resigned from GB News as chairman and lead presenter and announced he would enter a new role as a guest contributor.
+On 13 September 2021, Neil resigned from GB News as chairman and lead presenter and announced he would enter a new role as a guest contributor.
 Later that month, on the BBC's Question Time, he said that he had left his roles at GB News over the direction the channel was taking, and that he had become a "minority of one" within senior management.
 It was reported that these remarks had angered GB News bosses and that Neil would not be appearing on GB News again.
 On 22 September, Neil said he would not return to GB News.

-Neil later called his decision to lead the channel the "single biggest mistake" of his career, comparing the channel to Fox News.
+Neil later described his decision to lead the channel as the "single biggest mistake" of his career, comparing the channel to Fox News.